home / writing

 }

-Rust showed me this principle clearly, but once I understood it, I could apply it elsewhere—with TypeScript’s discriminated unions, or even factory functions in dynamic languages.
-The principle transcends any particular type system.
+Rust showed me this principle clearly, but once I understood it, I could apply it elsewhere.
+With TypeScript’s discriminated unions, or even factory functions in dynamic languages.

 Another way I realized I could clean up my code is by replacing many of my for-loops.
-I realized most of my for-loops weren’t really used for iteration—they executed transformations.
+Most of them weren’t really for iteration.
+They were transformations.
 I was manually implementing map, filter, and reduce operations when I didn’t need to.

 My manual approach: